The Regularity of Critical Points to Scale-Invariant Curvature Energies in Dimension 4: Introduction

-The Germain--Willmore functional also appears in the computation of the renormalized volume of minimal hypersurfaces of the 4-dimensional hyperbolic space with boundary at infinity in $\R^3$, as proved by Graham--Witten \cite{graham1999} in the context of AdS/CFT correspondence.
-They also show that such a computation can be done in higher dimensions and also leads to a conformally invariant functional on closed submanifolds of $\R^m$ for $m\geq 3$.
-This computation has been performed for 4-dimensional submanifolds $\Sigma$ of $\R^m$ (with $m\geq 5$) independently by Graham--Reichert \cite{graham2020} and Zhang \cite{zhang} and they obtained
+An example of such a Lagrangian appears in the computation of the renormalized volume of 5-dimensional minimal submanifolds of the $(m+1)$-dimensional hyperbolic space with boundary at infinity in $\R^m$, as independently proved by Graham--Reichert \cite{graham2020} and Zhang \cite{zhang} in the context of AdS/CFT correspondence.
+The computation of the renormalized volume of minimal surfaces has been introduced by Graham--Witten \cite{graham1999}, where they prove that such a computation leads to a conformally invariant functional on closed submanifolds of any even dimension $n\geq 2$ in $\R^m$ with $m\geq n+1$.
+In the case of 4-dimensional submanifolds $\Sigma^4$ of $\R^m$, Graham--Reichert \cite{graham2020} and Zhang \cite{zhang} obtained the following functional defined for any immersion $\bP \in \textup{Imm}(\Sigma^4,\R^m)$,

-In the above expression, given $\bP\in \textup{Imm}(\Sigma,\R^m)$, we denoted $g_{\bP}$ the first fundamental form of $\bP$, $\vec{\II}_{\bP}$ its second fundamental form, $\vec{H}_{\bP} \coloneqq \frac{1}{4} \textup{tr}_{g_{\bP}}(\vec{\II}_{\bP})$ the mean curvature vector, and $\nabla^{\perp}$ denotes the connection induced on the normal bundle of $\bP$.
-Unlike the two-dimensional case, one can produce infinitely many other conformally invariant functional by adding to $\mathcal{E}_{GR}$ an integral of any homogeneous polynomial of order 4 in the traceless part of the second fundamental form $\mathring{\II}$.
-One common point of these functionals is that their Euler--Lagrange equation has a leading order term of the form $\Delta_{g_{\bP}}^2 \vec{H}_{\bP}$.
-Such functionals were \textit{defined} as generalized Willmore functionals by Gover--Waldron \cite{gover2020}, see also \cite{gover2017,blitz2023generalized,graham2017}.
-The goal of this work is to develop the regularity theory for critical points of such Lagrangians. \\
+In the above expression, given $\bP\in \textup{Imm}(\Sigma^4,\R^m)$, we denoted $g_{\bP}$ the first fundamental form of $\bP$, $\bII_{\bP}$ its second fundamental form, $\bH_{\bP} \coloneqq \frac{1}{4} \textup{tr}_{g_{\bP}}(\bII_{\bP})$ the mean curvature vector, and $\pi_{\bn_{\bP}}$ the normal projection.
+Such conformally invariant functionals whose Euler--Lagrange equation has a leading order term of the form $\Delta_{g_{\bP}}^2 \vec{H}_{\bP}$ were \textit{defined} as generalized Willmore functionals by Gover--Waldron \cite{gover2020}, see also \cite{gover2017,blitz2023generalized,graham2017}.
+Additional examples of generalized Willmore energies have recently been constructed in \cite{AG2024,M2024}.
+The goal of this work is to develop the regularity theory for critical points of such Lagrangians, where the invariance by choice of coordinates (due to the geometric meaning of the functional) constitutes a non-negligible difficulty. \\